rajesh-nitc/terraform-gcp-foundation/README.md

 ## Costs
 To get $0 bill on core foundation resources (0*):
 - Enable private dns zones on demand.
-Keep them disable if you are not doing any work with shared vpcs.
+Keep them disable if you are not doing any work.
 - Disable container scanning api if it is enabled
 - Skip hierarchical firewall policies
 - Skip kms